 Paiute cutthroat trout.
 Photo by Jeff Weaver (CDFW).

-The Paiute cutthroat trout are native to the Silver King Creek drainage.
+Paiute cutthroat trout (O.h. seleniris) are native to the Silver King Creek drainage.
 Silver King Creek is a tributary of the East Carson River.
 The Silver King is currently the subject of a recovery program and is closed to fishing.

 While few out-of-basin self-sustaining refuge populations exist, we recommend sport fishers avoid targeting these populations as they are under considerable stress.

 While the Paiute cutthroat trout is a qualifying trout for the California's Heritage Trout Challenge, all waters in which they are native to are currently closed to fishing.
-The subspecies does not qualify for the Western Native Trout Challenge.
+The subspecies is not included in the Western Native Trout Challenge.

 The mountain whitefish (Prosopium williamsoni) is a salmonid native to western North America.
 Their native range extends across eastern Sierra, overlapping with the historic range of Lahontan cutthrout trout within California.
 They can be found within the Carson, Truckee, and Walker river drainages.

-This species does not qualify for California's Heritage Trout Challenge nor the Western Native Trout Challenge.
+This species is not included in either California's Heritage Trout Challenge or the Western Native Trout Challenge.

 Mountain whitefish typically forage for food on the bottom of river beds, using their fins to kick up aquatic insect larvae and other macro invertebrates, especially in the evening hours.
 They will also consume food that drifts by while resting.
 They are rarely seen feeding on top but are known to eat emerging aquatic insects such as midges and mayflies.
 To specifically target mountain fish, I recommend using a dropper/dropper rig with two fast sinking flies, with the lead fly being the larger of the two.
 For most of the year, a #14 beadhead pheasant tail nymph trailed by a #18 beadhead zebra midge is a good combo.
 Then target gravel bottom runs in the evenings, presenting the flies on the bottom in a dead drift.
 Use additional weight if need be.
 Bobber optional.

-While bull trout were commonly referred to as Dolly Varden trout, bull trout should not be confused with Dolly Varden trout (Salvelinus malma).
+While bull trout were commonly referred to as Dolly Varden trout, they should not be confused with Dolly Varden trout (Salvelinus malma).

 Bull trout.
 Caught in Nevada.